Overview of PSARA License in Haryana

 As per the PSARA Act, 2005, the license seekers are mandated to arrange the necessary papers mentioned above.
 These necessary papers shall serve as the annexure to the application for the PSARA license.

 Step 2: Sign MOU with training institute (Government-certified)

 In the contractual regime, the Memorandum of Understanding acts as a charter necessary paper that encloses the obligations of the party concerned.
 License seekers intending to secure a PSARA license must sign MOU with the certified institute.
 After signing the MOU, the institute shall become liable to facilitate standard training for the appointed guards.

 Police vetting is a pivotal step in the PSARA licensing process.
 The applicant must apply Form-I with the respective police department to initiate police inspection,

 For applicants filing an application as a company or AOPs, there is a provision of separate filing for every director/partner.
 The verification shall be conducted via online mode as the manual vetting requirement no longer exists in the prevailing Act.

 Step 4: File PSARA Application

 To apply for a PSARA license, the applicant must file a prescribed application and an affidavit.
 The said affidavit should be printed on Rs 100 stamp paper.
 Besides, it should reflect the following;

 The vetting process shall begin once the Controlling Authority fetches the NOC from the respective police department.

-The decision pertaining to the grant of license shall depend on the authenticity and correctness of the documents.
+The decision pertaining to the grant of license shall depend on the authenticity and correctness of the necessary papers.
 In case of any error or misleading information, the application will be subjected to cancellation.